The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Chandra limits on X-ray counterparts of FRB detected by FAST and SRT

 We have searched for coincidences with the 3 X-ray photons detected by \textit{Chandra}.
-The X-ray photon arrival times were barycenter corrected to using the \texttt{barycorr} task.
+The X-ray photon arrival times were barycenter corrected using the \texttt{barycorr} task within \texttt{HEASoft v.~6.27.2}.
 The closest FRB-X-ray photon time difference is 314 s.
 Considering the number of burst and the count rate the probability of a random association is close to 100\%, thus we can exclude a significant coincidence with a FRB.
-We derive a 5$\sigma$ upper limit on the X-ray fluence of the FRB as follows.
-For an X-ray burst arriving at the time of a FRB and duration shorter than the time of the closest X-ray photon we obtain an upper limit of 14 counts (at 5 sigma \citep{Kraft1991} that corresponds to an upper limit of $\rm{F(2-10 keV)=2.5\ 10^{-10} erg\ cm^{-2}}$ on the fluence, and of E=6 10$^{45}$ erg on the X-ray burst energy, assuming the X-ray spectrum described in Appendix \ref{sec:Chandraimage}.
-For an X-ray burst arriving outside this window at any time during the observation, we should consider the number of independent trials, equal to the duration of the observation divided by the flare duration.
-Assuming a typical duration of 19 msec, comparable to the radio burst, we derive an upper limit of 29 counts, corresponding to a fluence $\lesssim 5\times 10\rm{^{-10} erg\ cm^{-2}}$ and energy E$\lesssim 1.6\times 10^{46}$ erg).
-A tighter upper limit of 0.3 cts can be derived assuming that X-ray bursts are emitted for each of the 49 radio bursts.
-The corresponding upper limits on the fluence and energy of the putative X-ray bursts are thus $5\times 10^{-12} \rm{erg\,cm^{-2}}$ and $E_X$\,$\lesssim 1.1\times 10^{44}$ erg.
-This corresponds to an upper limit on the ratio of the flare energy in X-rays to radio $\rm{E_X/E_R\lesssim 5\ 10 ^{5}}$, and to a radio-to-X-ray spectral index $\alpha_{RX}\gtrsim 0.4$ (F($\nu) \propto \nu^{-\alpha}$).
+We derive a 5$\sigma$ upper limit on the X-ray fluence of the FRB as follows \citep{Scholz17}.
+For an X-ray burst arriving at the time of a FRB we obtain an upper limit of 14 counts (at 5 sigma \citep{Kraft1991} that corresponds to an upper limit of $\rm{F(2-10 keV)=2.5\times 10^{-10} erg\ cm^{-2}}$ on the fluence, and of E=$6\times 10^{45}$ erg on the X-ray burst energy, assuming the X-ray spectrum described in Appendix \ref{sec:Chandraimage}.
+As the \textit{Chandra} background is negligible, this limit is independent of the duration of the FRB up to the difference in arrival time of the closest \textit{Chandra} photon \citep{Scholz17}.
+In order to derive the upper limit for an X-ray burst occurring at a later time than 314 s after an FRB, we consider the number of trials and derive the single-trial confidence level that is used to compute the upper limit following the prescription of \cite{Kraft1991}.
+The number of trials is equal to the duration of the observation divided by the flare duration.
+Assuming a typical duration of 19 msec, comparable to the radio burst, and considering the negligible background, we derive an upper limit of 29 counts, corresponding to a fluence $\lesssim 5\times 10\rm{^{-10} erg\ cm^{-2}}$ and energy E$\lesssim 1.6\times 10^{46}$ erg).
+Under the assumption that X-ray bursts are emitted for each of the 49 radio bursts, we can stack individual limits to derive an upper limit of 0.3 cts.
+The corresponding upper limits on the fluence and energy of the putative X-ray bursts are thus $5\times10^{-12} \rm{erg\,cm^{-2}}$ and $E_X$\,$\lesssim 1.1\times 10^{44}$ erg.
+This corresponds to an upper limit on the ratio of the flare energy in X-rays to radio $\rm{E_X/E_R\lesssim 5\times 10 ^{5}}$, and to a radio-to-X-ray spectral index $\alpha_{RX}\gtrsim 0.4$ (F($\nu) \propto \nu^{-\alpha}$).